natansevero/100-days-of-code-r1/README.md

 ### R1D12

 I resumed my studies of Angular, but from scratch.
 By the documentation, I started the famous Tour of Heroes tutorial

+### R1D13

+By the first time, I used Spring Boot.
+I created a simple API for control of sales